tantolaura20-lgtm/Web-dev-summary/html-summary.md

 HTML has 6 heading levels (h1 to h6).
 Ex: <h1>Main Title</h1>

-Paragraphs are sed to write blocks of text.
+Paragraphs are used to write blocks of text.
 Ex: <p>This is a paragraph.</p>

 Links are created with the <a> tag and use the href attribute.